dshieble/dshieble.github.io/_posts/2004-05-27-inspection-strategy.md

 *Define Success Criteria*

-Success criteria should be minimal, comprehensive, and written.
-It should not be possible to achieve these goals and still fail, but any solution that misses a single goal must be a failure.
+Success criteria should be
+* Comprehensive - It should not be possible to achieve these goals and still fail
+* Minimal - Any solution that misses a single goal must be a failure
+* Written - There needs to be a single source of truth
+* Falsifiable - The success criteria must be concrete and ideally measurable

 It's often helpful to write non-goals alongside success criteria.
 For example, a non-goal for the "reduce customer onboarding exceptions" workstream might be "reduce customer onboarding exceptions that don't require Tier 2 support".